Setting Up Ingress on a Cluster

 .
 This is because plural up

-initializes a bootstrap service-of-services under that folder and so we can guarantee any file written there will be synced.
+initializes a bootstrap service-of-services under that folder, so we can guarantee any file written there will be synced.
 Sets of configuration that should be deployed independently and not to the mgmt cluster ought to live in their own folder structure, which we typically put under services/**

 .